 First, sex as pure pleasure is a fairly modern association.
 This is not because sex wasn’t enjoyable before recent times (it undoubtedly was), but because sex was intimately tied in with something else: creation.
 Before the days of condoms and birth-control pills, making a child was always a possible outcome of sex.
 After millions of generations of this association, it’s hard to imagine a few decades of a work-around erasing this connection.
 It’s older than our species, after all.

 Secondly, another association that modernity has tried to hide is between creation and destruction.
 All life comes from death.
 Even vegetarian animals destroy plant-life to survive and reproduce, and nothing needs to be explained about carnivores like ourselves.
 If someone were to become a Jain and only eat plant-matter which had already died, death would still be required in order to sustain their life.
 By circumnavigating killing, the Jain still does not avoid the inevitable necessity of death.
 For one to live, another must die.

 This seemingly abstract and esoteric construction becomes a lot more literal when you consider what is involved in parenting.
 For women, children place an enormous strain on the body, altering it forever, and sometimes even killing the mother in childbirth.
 Assuming all goes well, children still take extraordinary amounts of time and attention… in short, of life.
 They rob you of sleep, money, and may require you to put your own life at risk in order to protect them.

 Having a child is a decision to sacrifice a significant portion of your life.
 Orgasm isn’t just “the little death” as an experiential description; sex is suicide.
-It is a game of Russian roulette with diseases and complications with birth, and a certain loss of two decades — minimum — of your life.
+It is a game of Russian roulette with diseases and birth complications, and comes with losing two decades — minimum — of your life to raising children.